 Angoulême: A Town Steeped in History

-Perched on a high plateau above the Charente, Angoulême holds the town’s heritage through walking tours, an eclectic collection of museums and panoramic views of the remparts.
+Perched on a high plateau above the Charente, Angoulême preserves its heritage through walking tours, an eclectic collection of museums, and panoramic views of the ramparts.
 Paper mills once dominated the charming cathedral city, and although its historic heart will not be forgotten, it’s known today for so much more than just its unfashionable paper and slipper industries.

 Celebrations and Events in Angoulême

 The calendar of Angoulême has two main dates of interest to its visitors and residents; in January, the International Comic Festival is held in town.
-In September, the roads become a race track of vintage cars, part of the Circuit des Remparts.
-The old town is a natural hilltop fortress, and as you head along the magnificent ramparts on the southern side, you will find the Romanesque Cathedral of Saint Pierre, dating back 900 years.
-The history of conquests in the sixth century in Angoulême is reflected in its architecture as the industrial powerhouse has changed significantly throughout the years.
+In September, the roads become a racetrack for vintage cars, part of the Circuit des Remparts.
+The old town is a natural hilltop fortress, and as you walk along the magnificent ramparts on the southern side, you will find the Romanesque Cathedral of Saint-Pierre, dating back 900 years.
+The history of conquests in the sixth century in Angoulême is reflected in its architecture, as the city has undergone significant changes throughout the years.
 Today, Angoulême shares its beauty, history, and lively atmosphere with the friendly locals, and there are hardly any tourists in sight.

 The Charente River: A Scenic Connection